 Financial anxieties and problems of class disparities and the dwindling middle class were not explored in the early Twin Peaks though these problems were not alien then.
 However, they are now so critical that Lynch/Frost have decided to incorporate them and their effects.

 Lynch/Frost, with Doris, Frank's wife, first had the viewer in the position wherein many would immediately deride her as a harpy.
-Then we learned that she was not the same since their son committed suicide, and Frank seems largely emotionally distant.
+Then we learned that she had changed after their son committed suicide, and Frank seems largely emotionally distant.
 The viewer became less, perhaps, willing to make an immediate judgement.
 Just as Albert had said to Diane, "Judge not lest ye be judged."